Harald-U/istio101/workshop/exercise-3/README.md

     ```

 ### Enable the automatic sidecar injection for the default namespace
 In Kubernetes, a sidecar is a utility container in the pod, and its purpose is to support the main container.
 For Istio to work, Envoy proxies must be deployed as sidecars to each pod of the deployment.
 There are two ways of injecting the Istio sidecar into a pod: manually using the istioctl CLI tool or automatically using the Istio sidecar injector.
-In this exercise, we will use the automatic sidecar injection provided by Istio.
+In this exercise, we will use the automatic sidecar injection provided by Istio which is enabled by adding a label to a namespace.

 1. Annotate the default namespace to enable automatic sidecar injection: